 The purpose of the life force is to provide a means (via the information content of the Cosmos) for the universe to know itself and to explore new modes of creativity - to achieve self-awareness and create new forms of beauty.
 Since humans are the highest expression of this cosmic drive (at least locally, on planet Earth), we can call them (all of them) sons and daughters of God, and worship them as symbolic representations of the cosmic Deity, the Life Force, God, the essential meaning, purpose, and miracle of the Universe.
 The "Trinity" in this case might be energy, information, and evolution.
 Entropy and symmetry are subsets of the energy term; causality is part of the energy and information term; creativity, purpose, and direction are part of the evolution term.
 Life is an emergent property of all terms working together toward a fractal iteration and conscious expression of the creative or life-force of the Universe.
 Life is the ultimate manifestation of the creative force of the Universe and the evidence of God in his manifestation, working to bring forth a fractal expression of Himself - beautiful, creative, intelligent, active, and self-aware.

-awareness, and although it is not necessary to a personal
+spiritual awareness, and although it is not necessary to a

-creatures, it is probably here to stay, despite its many and
+social creatures, it is probably here to stay, despite its many

-obvious institutional flaws and failings.
-Nevertheless, one of the
+and obvious institutional flaws and failings.
+Nevertheless, one

-successes of organized religion is to call attention to the
+of the successes of organized religion is to call attention to

-in the information content of the Cosmos, and as such is as
+inherent in the information content of the Cosmos, and as such

-immortal and various and extensive as the Universe itself.
-We are
+is as immortal and various and extensive as the Universe itself.

-all individually immortal in history; and we are all generally
+We are all individually immortal in history; and we are all

-immortal in the information content of the Cosmos.
-We are, and
+generally immortal in the information content of the Cosmos.
+We

-always have been, part and parcel of the Cosmos, and while it
+are, and always have been, part and parcel of the Cosmos, and